Table of Content

 AR is the key to bridging the gap between the digital and physical worlds by superimposing virtual images on a physical object.
 We are sure you must have already come across AR-equipped devices such as smartphones and smart glasses.

-In medicine, when a surgeon uses AR glasses during surgery, the glasses could overlay data from the patient's CT and MRI scans, giving a colour-coded overview of significant blood vessels, nerves, and ducts.
+In medicine, when a surgeon uses AR glasses during surgery, the glasses could overlay data from the patient's CT and MRI scans, giving a color-coded overview of significant blood vessels, nerves, and ducts.
 This provides the surgeon with the safest path to the region that needs invasion and minimizes the risk of complications during surgery.

 In manufacturing, AR could enable workers to speed up the assembly process and improve decision-making.
 For example, AR glasses could be used to project data such as assembly guidelines, sites of possible malfunction, layouts, and so on.